MarcMatHi/turnover-rate-analysis/README.md

 # 📊 Employee Turnover Rate Analysis
+## Intro
+We work as People Analysts for a Life Sciences company, and corporate has asked us to identify employees with a higher risk of attrition.

-This project features an interactive dashboard designed in Tableau to analyze employee turnover rates.
+This project features interactive dashboards designed in Tableau to analyze employee turnover rates & behaviour.
 The main objective is to identify patterns, evaluate risk factors, and uncover the root causes driving talent attrition within the organization.

+The main question we aim to answer is: **Which employees present a higher risk of attrition?**

+---

 ## **DASHBOARD 1 - Attrition filtered by department**
 [![Dashboard Preview](attrition.png)](https://public.tableau.com/app/profile/marc.mateu.higueras/viz/Attrition_Department/Dashboard1)